-- a) In each one-hour period within 24 hours, run two time slots of 1400 seconds (one at 37 dBm and one at 33 dBm transmissions), which are following one to each other to minimize the change of space segment geometrical configuration, then resulting in a total of 48 time slots - b) Implement the test script provided at Annex G on a beacon simulator and calibrate the beacon simulator emission power and carrier frequency to confirm the characteristics of the transmitted signals. - c) Transmit 700 bursts per Annex G test script (7 x 100 IDs) at 37 dBm in the first time slot selected at step a), produced by the MEOLUT for the beacon IDs transmitted by the simulator.
+- a) In each one-hour period within 24 hours, run two time slots of 1,300 seconds (one at 37 dBm and one at 33 dBm transmissions), with the first time slot start at XX:00 and the second one at XX:30, then resulting in a total of 48 time slots. - b) Implement the test script provided at Annex G on a beacon simulator and calibrate the beacon simulator emission power and carrier frequency to confirm the characteristics of the transmitted signals.

-- d) Repeat the process at 33 dBm during the second time slot selected at step a), with the appropriate scripts. - e) Repeat the test sequence each hour for a total duration of 24 hours.
+- c) Transmit 650 bursts per Annex G test script (13 x 50 IDs) at 37 dBm in the first time slot selected at step a), produced by the MEOLUT for the beacon IDs transmitted by the simulator. - d) Repeat the process at 33 dBm during the second time slot selected at step a), with the appropriate scripts. - e) Repeat the test sequence each hour for a total duration of 24 hours.